 Rebecca Sullivan is a veritable modern day Mrs Beeton. -Wish Magazine

 After a decade working overseas, she has re-settled back in Australia and has launched The Granny Skills Movement – a community-supported movement that aims to protect the skills, heritage and traditions of our elders.
-As well as this she consults to organisations, running events, catering, education and strategy work in and around the food, environment and lifestyle sectors and sustainability and teaches part of the Food Entrepreneurship degree at Le Cordon Bleu Australia.
+As well as this she consults to organisations, running events, catering, education and strategy work in and around the food, environment and lifestyle sectors and sustainability.
+She teaches Natural Living and Cookery at River Cottage UK and The Agrarian Kitchen in Tasmania as well as part of the Food Entrepreneurship degree at Le Cordon Bleu Australia.
 Here her focus is ethical food and wine business as well as how to be a food entrepreneur.